PROFILE

 more upon foreign financing and imports.

-During the 1980s, these reforms led to
+During the 1980s, these reforms led to average

-agricultural and industrial output.
-Rural per
+and industrial output.
+Rural per capita real

-capita real income doubled.
-China became
+income doubled.
+China became self-sufficient in

-self-sufficient in grain production; rural
+grain production; rural industries accounted for

-industries accounted for 23% of agricultural
+23% of agricultural output, helping absorb

-output, helping absorb surplus labor in the
+surplus labor in the countryside.
+The variety of

-consumer goods increased.
-Reforms began in the
+Reforms began in the fiscal, financial, banking,

-labor systems.
+price-setting, and labor systems.

 By the late 1980s, however, the economy had